FelicianoEJ/project-0/README.md

 Clone the project from github or use the `go get` tool to get this project.

-`go get -u github.com/FelicianoEJ/project-0 `
+`go get -u -d github.com/FelicianoEJ/project-0 `

+If the dependencies are not downloaded properly then run the following commands to get them

+`go get -u github.com/jinzhu/gorm `

+`go get -u github.com/jinzhu/gorm/dialects/sqlite`

 **Note: Make sure to run with flag -u to get all the dependencies.**